myanzik/ethonline-hack/README.md

-# Aid Token Distribution Channel Management System
+# BlinkAid - Disaster-Resilient Token Distribution System

 ### Summary

-The Token Distribution Channel Management System is a applicaiton designed to facilitate the creation and management of distribution channels between merchants and beneficiaries.
+BlinkAid is a disaster-resilient application designed to facilitate the creation and management of distribution channels between merchants and beneficiaries during humanitarian crises and natural disasters.

 ### 1. Project Overview